karstenw/nodebox-pyobjc/README.md

 1. Uses a different and bigger icon (512px)

 1. Has some additional examples.
-See folders `Escher` and `geometry/Convex Hull`.
+See folders `Escher`, `geometry/Convex Hull` and `New Functions` .

 1. New function filelist( folder or list of folders, pathonly=True )
-	1. Returns a path generator
+	- Returns a path generator
-	1. If pathonly is False, it returns a (path, size, lastmodifieddatetime, oct(mode)) generator
+	- If pathonly is False, it returns a (path, size, lastmodifieddatetime, oct(mode)) generator
-	1. The Following filenames are ignored: any name starting with '.', any name containing any of: '\r\n\t'.
+	- The Following filenames are ignored: any name starting with '.', any name containing any of: '\r\n\t'.

 1. New function imagefiles( folder or list of folders, pathonly=True )
-	1. Same parameters and restrictions as filelist plus:
+	-  Same parameters and restrictions as filelist plus:
-	1.  filters file extensions for ".pdf .eps .tif .tiff .gif .jpg .jpeg .png"
+	-  filters file extensions for ".pdf .eps .tif .tiff .gif .jpg .jpeg .png"

+1. New function fontnames()
+	-  Returns a unfiltered list of names from NSFontManager.sharedFontManager().availableFonts()

+1. New function fontfamilies(flat=False)
+	-  Return a dict with [FontFamily][STYLE]-> FontRecord
+	-  if parameter flat=True returns a list of FontRecord
+	-  A FontRecord has the following attributes:
+		-  psname - the postscript name, which can be used for font()
+		-  familyname - the font family name
+		-  style - the style name
+		-  weight - the font weight
+		-  traits - an int that represents the fonts traits
+		-  traitnames - the traits converted to a list of names: (italic, bold, unbold, nonstandardcharacterset", narrow, expanded, condensed, smallcaps, poster, compressed, fixedpitch, unitalic)

+1. New Examples subfolder "New Functions" which contains examples for the new functions.

 The adapted Nodebox library is available here: [Library](https://github.com/karstenw/Library).
 Download as zip, unpack, rename to 'NodeBox' and move it to ~/Library/Application Support/.